TactileLab/AgNW-sensor-AR-Robot/README.md

 **calibration:** code that we used to do calibration with the manipulator.
 The code is more or less the same, execpt that only one value is published in ROS.

+**calib:** calibration data.
+Contains both old and newer data in csv files.
+Also uploaded to Google drive folder and used in Google Colab to plot the graphs.

 **turtlebot_teleop**: teleoperate the turtlebot burger 3 using the teleop_key node.